Structural Analysis Questions and Answers – Analysis of Beams-3

 Answer: b

-Explanation: Rotation at point B in either of beam is not known (they are both equal).
+Explanation: The rotation at point B in either of the beams is not known, but they are equal, leaving one unknown.

 Sanfoundry Global Education & Learning Series – Structural Analysis.

-To practice all areas of Structural Analysis for Entrance exams, here is complete set of 1000+ Multiple Choice Questions and Answers.
+To practice all areas of Structural Analysis, here is complete set of 1000+ Multiple Choice Questions and Answers.

 advertisement